dfrtz/dfrtz/README.md

   Take a close look at everything you do, and try to understand the impact it may have on others.
   Don't make someone else clean up your mess.

-- **Sometimes it's okay to be a "Cowboy/Cowgirl"**

-  When people are telling you "no", ask yourself: are they doing it selfishly, or are they thinking about others?
-  At the end of the day, you answer to yourself, so if you are thinking about others, and it feels right, do it.

 - **Take pride in everything**